-Teachers required to complete the training programme are eligible for the unit from the date they commence the role.
+Teachers required to complete the training programme are eligible for a management unit from the date they commence the role.
 Any teacher who withdraws from the training programme or does not complete the programme within 48 months of appointment to the role will cease to be eligible for the unit.
-Where an RTLB may not complete the training programme within 48 months of their appointment, lead school principals can seek advice about next steps from their local NZSTA advisor.
+Where an RTLB may not complete the training programme within 48 months of their appointment, lead school principals can seek advice about next steps from NZSTA.